kubevault/prometheus-exporter/docs/guides/secret-engines/mongodb/overview.md

 databaseaccessrequest.authorization.kubedb.com "demo-cred" deleted
 ```

-If DatabaseAccessRequest is `Denied`, then Vault operator will not issue any credential.
+If DatabaseAccessRequest is `Denied`, then KubeVault operator will not issue any credential.

 > Note: Once DatabaseAccessRequest is `Approved` or `Denied`, you can not change `spec.roleRef` and `spec.subjects` field.